 Earnings announcements may also act as soft catalysts.
-For example, an earnings announcement that comes from a Bellwether company, which means its performance is considered an indicator of the economy’s overall health.
+For example, an earnings announcement from a Bellwether company means its performance is considered an indicator of the economy’s overall health.
 A current Bellwether company is Apple.
-This means that if Apple were to announce earnings dramatically lower than anticipated, this would likely impact Apple’s share price and act as a soft catalyst for other companies.
+If Apple were to announce earnings dramatically lower than anticipated, this would likely impact Apple’s share price and act as a soft catalyst for other companies.

 While earnings announcements happen throughout the year, you’ll notice a few busy weeks shortly after each quarter-end if you look at an earnings calendar.
 This is referred to as “earnings season“.

-Earnings season is an ideal time to keep an eye on earnings winners and losers, especially from Bellweather companies.
-Your trading platform should alert you of upcoming earnings reports, and I highly recommend all traders incorporate some element of an earnings calendar to their trading plan.
+Earnings season is an ideal time to watch earnings winners and losers, especially from Bellweather companies.
+Your trading platform should alert you of upcoming earnings reports, and I highly recommend all traders incorporate some element of an earnings calendar into their trading plan.